African safari Pictures

 It's thought that the mantles function is to provide camouflage protection from predators and some even go as far as to say that it's meant to make the cheetah cub look like a honey badger which is so aggressive that not many predators will tangle with it.

 In any event, they need all the protection they can get.
-They only weigh between 250-300 grams at birth and are about 30 cm long.
+After the 90 days/3 months gestation period, they only weigh between 250-300 grams at birth and are about 30 cm long.

 The mortality rate is very high.
 Studies conducted in the Serengeti in Tanzania disclosed that only 10 percent of cheetah babies survive past the age of three months.